david8862/keras-YOLOv3-model-set/README.md

 # python yolo.py --model_type=yolo3_mobilenet_lite --weights_path=logs/000/<checkpoint>.h5 --anchors_path=configs/yolo3_anchors.txt --classes_path=configs/voc_classes.txt --model_input_shape=416x416 --dump_model --output_model_file=model.h5
 ```

 Change model_type, anchors file & class file for different training mode.
-If "--model_pruning" was added in training, you also need to use "--pruning_model" here for dumping out the pruned model.
+If `--model_pruning` was added in training, you also need to use `--pruning_model` here for dumping out the pruned model.

 **NOTE**: Now you can dump out a non-square input shape (e.g. using `--model_input_shape=320x416`) model and do inference as normal, but the input height & weights must be multiples of 32.